 This story also illustrates the importance of enablers at all levels – small savings that enable big innovations.

-So as you go through your day and explore the ways we can upgrade the 1-way extractive supply chains we’ve inherited, look for small leverage points not just large scale solutions.
+So as you go through your day keep an extra eye open.
+Explore for small, powerful ways you could help upgrade the 1-way extractive supply chains we’ve inherited.

 If you still can’t see them, then use the BOOK A FREE CALL button below…